Home » Connect » Join a Ministry... » Caring & Compassion » Stephen Ministry » Stephen Ministry

 How do I get matched with a Stephen Minister?

 If you need special care from a Stephen Minister, contact Katherine Hunter (817-481-2559).
-If you know of someone who could benefit from the care of a Stephen Ministry, download and complete a referral form (pdf).
-Return the form to Katherine in the church office.
-Stephen Ministers are also available to you on Sunday mornings at the altar following each worship service.
+If you know of someone who could benefit from the care of a Stephen Ministry, please contact Katherine in the church office.

 How do I become a Stephen Minister?